cdhowie/Eluant/README.md

 * If it is a delegate: A Lua function object that follows the same set of rules in this documentation section.
 * If it is a `String`: The corresponding Lua string.
 * If it is a numeric type: The corresponding Lua number.
-* In all other cases: An opaque CLR object.
+* In all other cases: An error is raised in the calling code.

 For maximum control, it is recommended that delegates intended to be called from Lua code declare a return type of `LuaValue`.
 There are implicit conversions from numeric types, strings, and bools to `LuaValue`, and `null` is treated identically to a `LuaNil` object.
-This allows the code author to be absolutely sure about how the returned value will be handled.
-For example, note that `Char` does not match any other type, and so would be passed to Lua code as an opaque boxed `Char` object -- probably not what was intended.
-If the return type is `LuaValue` then one cannot return a `Char` accidentally:
+This allows the code author to be sure at compile-time that an error will not be returned to Lua due to an object that can't be converted to a Lua value.

-    // Compiles, probably does not do what author intended. char LuaCallback()
-    {
-        return 'a';
-    }

-    // Compile-time error!
-    LuaValue LuaCallback()
-    {
-        return 'a';
-    }

-    // The author probably wanted to pass it back as a 1-character string.
-    //
-    // Works, there is an implicit conversion from String to LuaValue.
-    LuaValue LuaCallback()
-    {
-        return 'a'.ToString();
-    }

-Since there is no implicit conversion from `Object`, it is not possible to accidentally return a CLR object as an opaque object to Lua; that requires explicit construction of a `LuaOpaqueClrObject` object.

 All objects that Eluant disposes automatically -- arguments and return values -- will be disposed after return value processing is complete.
 This means that it is safe to return from a delegate a Lua reference that was passed to that delegate.